bitifet/pasar/README.md

     var resultPromise = somApi.fn["someFunction.html"]({foo: "bar"}); // Promise.
 Use .then(), .catch()...
         // ".get", ".post", etc... can be ommited when only one method is implemented.

-    // To access API functions as sync library: var result = someApi.syncFn.someFunction({foo: "bar"});
+    // To access Services as sync library: var result = someApi.syncFn.someFunction({foo: "bar"});
         // WARNING:
         //      * Sync functions are blocking.
 Use at your own risk!!